-The knowledge base is structured according to four core topics: joint problem description and project planning, participation of societal actors, knowledge integration, and generalization of findings.
-For each of these topics the most important opportunities for action are shown and methods are suggested that help transdisciplinary researchers to increase the impact potential of their research projects.
+The platform tdAcademy is the follow-up project of the research project TransImpact (2015-2019).
+TransImpact focused on four topics of td research processes: joint problem description and project planning, participation of societal actors, knowledge integration, and transferability of findings.
+For each of these topics, TransImpact showed the most important opportunities for action and suggested methods that help td researchers to increase the impact potential of their research projects.